 The horse and human relationship offers a unique interactive experience.
 It is a powerful one having lasting impact on people struggling with a wide variety of mental health issues and developmental needs.
 Being experiential in nature, the learning goes deeper.
-Through the interaction and activities with the horses, participants learn about themselves in relationship and then can “process” and transform behavioral and emotional patterns.
+Through connection with the horses, participants learn about themselves in relationship and then can “process” and transform behavioral and emotional patterns.
 This approach has been shown to be effective for individuals, groups, couples, families and youth.
 To date this field continues to expand, and suggests great promise with ongoing research trials underway.

 How Do Horses Help?

 There are a number of recent studies that validate equine facilitated therapy as an evidence based practice promoting physical, spiritual, emotional and mental health.
 Judging by its success, there’s no doubt that horses have a lot to teach us.
 But what is it about horses that help humans heal?

 Researchers, therapists and others who practice equine therapy believe that part of the answer lies in the nature of horses.
 Horses are sentient beings that are prey animals, highly attuned to their surrounding environment and most comfortable as part of a herd.
 Their social acuity is paramount as their survival depends on it.
 They live in the present moment and when we are with them they invite us to join the present moment.